 - Extra flavor from pure vanilla extract

-Not to mention its versatility: This vanilla cake batter is strong enough for shaped cakes, tiered cakes, and holds up beautifully under fondant.
+Not to mention its versatility: This vanilla cake batter is strong enough for shaped cakes, tiered cakes (see the slight variation in my homemade wedding cake recipe), and holds up beautifully under fondant.
 Use this batter for vanilla cupcakes, bundt cake, or even piñata cake.
 It’s classy enough for a wedding celebration, but unassuming enough for a big family dinner.

 Behind the Vanilla Cake Recipe